trek-view/pii-blur/README.md

 ### Overview

 1. You define a single photo or directory of photos
-2. The script creates various versions of each photo in an attempt to identify people and cars
+2. The script creates various versions of each photo in an attempt to identify people trucks and cars
 3. If any information has been identified the script applies a smooth Gaussian blur
 4. And finally writes out new blurred image into output directory
 5. Any photos where no blurring required will remain unmodified but be copied into output directory.